 Become a Shareholder

-To apply for Shares, please complete the Contact Us form and the Secretary will send you an application form.
+If you would like further information, please complete the Contact Us form and the Secretary will contact you.

 Shareholders and community friends celebrate Gartmore Shop’s 20th Anniversary in 2018 in the Shop’s garden